Sunday, December 30, 2012

 “...a living thing can be healthy, strong and fruitful only when bound by a horizon.”
 (Nietzsche)

 Nietzsche thought mankind requires “illusions” to function, and I suppose myth, religious faith and scientific hypothesis can be defined as that, but we cannot have too many illusions or disparities from actual human nature without weakening culture.
-In any case, I don't think of faith in the Spirit-Will as illusion because I believe the Spirit-Will it is an instinct of nature itself, the zenith of the instincts, activating material life to evolve to Godhood.
+In any case, I don't think of faith in the material Will or Tirips, as illusion because I believe that activation is an instinct of nature itself, the zenith of the instincts, activating material life to evolve to Godhood.

 There is a deep link between religion and culture, religion has been a unifying function bringing it all together with an image of the cosmos and the world, without this there is social fragmentation and even anarchy.
 According to Nietzsche, Socrates caused this fragmentation in ancient Greek culture, which continues with the relativism of modern culture.